Fundamentals-KTH-CSC-2022-P3/code-complexity/report.md

 the helper method the CC was reduced by less than 35%, so it was necessary to add it.

 In the end, `getNeighbors` had its CCN reduced from 13 to 6, and a helper method `isInBounds` with a CCN of 4 was added.
+A reduction from 13 to 6 is a reduction by 54%.

 > git diff ...